 CCSBT obligations are given effect via concession conditions.
-Breaching a condition of a concession is an offence under Section 95 of the FM Act.
+Breaching a condition of a concession is an offence under Section 95 of the Fisheries Management Act 1991 (the FM Act).
 Penalties include fines (under Section 95(5) of the FM Act), suspension or cancellation of concessions (under Section 98(3) of the FM Act), an order directing a person not to be on a boat for a specified time (under Section 98(1) of the FM Act) and forfeiture of the boat, equipment, catch and/or proceeds of catch (under Section 106 of the FM Act).

-(f) Other relevant information 7 :-
+(f) Other relevant information7:-